tonaljs/tonal/docs/DOCUMENTATION.md

 ### Function list

-- [byFifths](#fifthsbyfifths) -  Get a comparator function to sort a collection of pitch classes
+- [byFifths](#fifthsbyfifths) -  Get a comparator function to sort a collection of pitch classes by fifths
 - [fifths](#fifthsfifths) -  Return the number of fifths between two pitch classes.
 - [fifthsFrom](#fifthsfifthsfrom) -  Create a function to get fifths distance from a given note.
 - [transpose](#fifthstranspose) -  Transpose a pitch class by a number of fifths